 Expression.Multiply Method (Expression, Expression, MethodInfo)

-Creates a BinaryExpression that represents an arithmetic multiplication operation that does not have overflow checking and for which the implementing method is specified.
+Creates a BinaryExpression that represents an arithmetic multiplication operation that does not have overflow checking.

 Assembly: System.Core (in System.Core.dll)